 Were you or a loved one hurt on the job in Fort Lauderdale, FL?
-An experienced Fort Lauderdale workplace accident lawyer at Hollander Law Firm, P.A. can help you fight to secure the fair compensation you deserve.
+An experienced Fort Lauderdale workplace accident lawyer at Hollander Law Firm Accident Injury Lawyers can help you fight to secure the fair compensation you deserve.
 You may be entitled to workers’ compensation benefits and a third-party claim.

 We’ve been fighting for accident victims across South Florida since 1996.
 We’ve recovered tens of millions of dollars in compensation on behalf of injured clients–and counting.

-How Hollander Law Firm, P.A.
-Can Help After a Workplace Accident in Fort Lauderdale
+How Hollander Law Firm Accident Injury Lawyers Can Help After a Workplace Accident in Fort Lauderdale

 Your injury is stressful enough.
 You shouldn’t have to worry about legal issues on top of that.
 Unfortunately, the insurance company and your employer may be reluctant to hand over the money you deserve.